 Many of us have gotten into a rut.
-We rely on few sources of protein.
-This will cause not only taste bud fatigue, but will also deprive your body of health-boosting nutrients found in high protein foods which you have been overlooking.
+We rely on a few sources of protein.
+This will cause not only taste bud fatigue but also deprive your body of health-boosting nutrients found in high protein foods you have been overlooking.

 To help you break free of your oh-so-boring grilled chicken and egg routine, I have compiled a list of the best-ever proteins for weight loss across every food category.
-Whether you love fish, or are a fan of dairy products or stick to a meat-free meal plan, I have here the best options for your waistline.
+Whether you love to fish, are a fan of dairy products, or stick to a meat-free meal plan, I have here the best options for your waistline.

 FRUITS & VEGETABLES

-Popeye’s favorite veggie is not only a rich source of protein, but also contains high amounts of vitamins A and C, antioxidants and heart-healthy folate.
-One cup of this super food contains as much protein as a hard-boiled egg—for fewer calories.
-To get the best out of spinach steam it rather than eating it raw.
+Popeye’s favorite veggie is not only a rich source of protein but also contains high amounts of vitamins A and C, antioxidants, and heart-healthy folate.
+One cup of this superfood contains as much protein as a hard-boiled egg—for fewer calories.
+To get the best out of spinach, steam it rather than eat it raw.
 This helps retain vitamins and makes it easy for the body to absorb the calcium content of this leafy vegetable.
-Add a handful to soups, omelets, pasta dishes and veggie stir-fries, or simply steam it and top with pepper, garlic, olive oil and a squeeze of lemon.
+Add a handful to soups, omelets, pasta dishes, and veggie stir-fries, or simply steam it and top with pepper, garlic, olive oil, and a squeeze of lemon.

 Protein Content: 1 cup (cooked), 41 calories, 5 gm of protein

-Just a single cup of the sun-dried tomatoes will give you 6 gm of satiating protein and 7 gm of fiber and three-fourth of your requirement of potassium,which is important for heart health and tissue repair.
-Tomatoes are also rich in the antioxidant lycopene, which decrease your risk of bladder, lung, prostate, skin, and stomach cancers.
+Just a single cup of sun-dried tomatoes will give you 6 gm of satiating protein and 7 gm of fiber and three-fourths of your potassium requirement, which is important for heart health and tissue repair.
+Tomatoes are also rich in the antioxidant lycopene, which decreases your risk of bladder, lung, prostate, skin, and stomach cancers.
 Use them as a pizza topping or a tangy addition to your salads.

-The highest-protein fruit, guava contains more than 4 gm of protein per cup.
-Apart from that it also contains 9 gm of fiber and only 112 calories.
-With 600% of your daily requirement of Vitamin C per cup, this fruit is a must eat.
+The highest-protein fruit, guava, contains more than 4 gm of protein per cup.
+Apart from that, it also contains 9 gm of fiber and only 112 calories.
+This fruit is a must-eat with 600% of your daily requirement of Vitamin C per cup.

 Protein Content: 1 medium vegetable, 60 calories, 4.2 gm protein